 Loose Brackets or Bands

 Brackets or bands can come loose.
 Brackets are held in place by a material called composite resin.
 That’s not really important, but what is important is that brackets and bands can come loose if you eat something tough, sticky or hard.
 If you discover a problem, call us and we’ll help you determine how soon you need to come and see us to have it resolved.

-When you first get your braces, Dr. Erik Curtis or Dr. Jeremy Haines will give you some dental wax.
+When you first get your braces, Dr. Erik Curtis or Dr. Clint Wire will give you some dental wax.
 DO NOT LOSE THIS.
 Well okay, if you lose it, we’ll give you more.
 But try to keep an eye on it because it will come in handy.
 You can put a small piece of this wax over a loose bracket or a poking wire for instant relief.
 If a band falls off, save it and bring it in to the office.

 Poking Wires or Wire Irritations

 Once in a while, a wire may come loose.
 We’ll give you a list of do’s and don’ts, and we want you to be careful when you eat.
 But even with the best of intentions, accidents happen.
 Sometimes you may break a wire or one may come loose.
 It isn’t the end of the world, but those wires are important, so we’ll need to see you to fix the problem.
 And the broken wire may cause some discomfort.
 There are a few things you can do to help with that discomfort while you are waiting to come see us for the repair: